nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/open_tools_module.md

 # Module 5: Open Tools & Resources

-## We need your feedback on the OpenCore!

-To contribute to the building of the Open Tools & Resources module, please refer to [these instructions](/docs/Area2_Capacity_Sharing/OpenCore/readme.md#your-feedback-is-needed).

 # Learning Outcomes
 By the end of this module, a learner will have gained hands-on experience working with different open science tools, databases/datasets, and policies.
 Learners should have been introduced to open science communities within their field of study.